mmoomocow/digital-commendations/README.md

   - Example: True

+- DB_NAME - The name of the MySQL database schema to use

+  - Example: `commendations`

+- DB_USER - The username to use to connect to the MySQL database

+  - Example: `root`

+- DB_PASSWORD - The password to use to connect to the MySQL database

+  - Example: `password123`

+- DB_HOST - The hostname of the MySQL database server

+  - Example: `localhost`

+- DB_PORT - The port of the MySQL database server

+  - Example: `3306`

 - CONN_MAX_AGE - The number of seconds a database connection should be kept alive

   - Example: `60`